ATechWriter/project3/readme.md

 ## Project Requirements
 I fulfilled the following requirements that are specific to P3:

-* __Package Use__: I used the package copycat by Github user gitlov to scrape some websites for first and last names, which I used to populate the files for random user names.
+* __Package Use__: I used the package Faker by Github user fzaninotto to fake first and last names for the users generator.

 ## Highlights
 To create the word list for the lorem ipsum generator, I used Wordlist Maker to turn the text of _Frankenstein_ into a list of words with no duplicates in all lowercase.

+I was having trouble debugging my Lorem generator.
+A friend of mine with more coding experience saw my code and suggested a break it apart into multiple functions.
+This taught me a valuable lesson: If you can't see your entire loop on a single screen, it's very difficult to debug.

 ## Citations
 This project includes or references the following tools, resources, etc.